DataDaimon/DataDaimon/README.md

 <h2> <p align="center"> Hello there 👋 I'm Richard 😃 </h2>

 <p align="center">
-  Master of Science, Data Analytics 🌱 Physicist 🌱 Explorer
+  PhD, Data Science 🌱 Big Data - Spark 🌱 Machine Learning
 </p>

 <br>
 Hi, I'm Rick, a PhD student in Data Science and a recent graduate of the Western Governors University Master of Science Data Analytics program.
 Previously, I attended university in Texas and graduated in 2019 with BSc in Physics.
 I have had the pleasure to live in Texas, California, and South Korea.
-I have had the opportunity to do Data Science as a Research Assistant in Biophotonics as well as a Physics Teaching Assistant and Tutor.
+I have had the opportunity to do Data Science as a Research Assistant in Biophotonics.
 I hope my Data Science repositories will be useful to you.
 Thanks for stopping by! <br><br>